TedMcManus/Grid_Synth/README.md

 [Web Audio API](https://caniuse.com/audio-api) and [P5.js](https://github.com/processing/p5.js/blob/main/contributor_docs/supported_browsers.md)
 should be able to use the application without problems.

+# Basic Theory
+The sound engine behind the user interface is loosely based on classic analog subtractive synthesizers.
+For those unfamiliar with the basics of subtractive synthesis, Yamaha has published a very comprehensive guide [here](https://yamahasynth.com/learn/synth-programming/subtractive-synthesis-101-part-one-the-basics).
+Understanding subtractive synthesis will be very helpful to understanding the functionality of the instrument, but is not strictly necessary to use it.

 ## Controls
 The application supports several user interactions:
 #### PLAYING NOTES
 Pressing any key on your computer keyboard will trigger a note.
 On the top row, keys from "1" to "=" will work, on the second, "q" to "]", on the third, "a" to "'", and on the fourth, "z" to "/".
-The layout of a typical keyboard makes playing notes somewhat annoying, so if you have an ortholinear keyboard, definitely break it out here.
+The layout of a typical keyboard makes playing notes somewhat annoying, so if you have an ortholinear keyboard, it would be recommended.
 Currently, using the mouse will not trigger notes, so this application will not function on an ipad, iphone, or other touchscreen-based device.
 #### FILTER CONTROLS
 Pressing the space bar will trigger the filter envelope manually (as will playing a note while the envelope is on).
-Additionally, the arrow keys control filter parameters - up/down controls the cutoff and left/right controls the resonance (left is less, right is more).
-The filter will do something resembling self-resonating if you really crank the resonance, but not in the nice clean way that most real LPFs will, so watch out with the right arrow key.
+Additionally, the arrow keys control filter parameters - up and down control the cutoff and left and right control the resonance (left is less, right is more).
+The filter will do something resembling self-resonating at extreme values for resonance, but not in the nice clean way that most analog filters will, so watch out when using the right arrow key.
 #### OTHER CONTROLS
 Sliders can be used to control the ADSR envelopes attached to the amp and filter, as well as the effects.
 The user can also use dropdown menus to select the core waveform of the synthesizer, as well as change the fundamental pitch (the pitch of the note which bears the label "0") in an input box.
 The other inputs are for the cardinality (the number of tones to the octave), and the "harmonicity" and "metaharmonicity" of the system, which are terms that bear some explanation in the next section.
-#### THE SLIDER
 Off to the right of the screen, there's a display that shows where the active notes lie in pitch space, showing their frequency over 4 octaves.

 ## The Math
 In this section, I will outline the basic algorithm for deciding which frequency is being played when a user hits a key on the keyboard.
-The following explanation does very little to engage with *why* the operations are taking place, but this will be adressed in an upcoming thesis in the Dartmouth department of music.

 First off, the code checks what the number in the "cardinality" input box is (we'll call it N), and splits the interval from the fundamental frequency to the note an octave above it into N equally-spaced intervals.
 This creates an N-TET (N-tone equally tempered) system.
 More about the theory of equal temperament is